cube3power/atsd/rule-engine/overrides.md

 ![](images/override-example.png)

-Rule Processing
+Rule Processing:

-* Rules are processed from top to bottom.
+- Rules are processed from top to bottom.
 There are 4 rules in the table.
-* Row 1: Since the value cannot be greater than **100%**, this rule effectively disables alerts for `tmp` file systems.
+- Row 1: Since the value cannot be greater than **100%**, this rule effectively disables alerts for `tmp` file systems.
-* Row 2.
+- Row 2.
 This rule will raise `ERROR` alert if disk usage exceeds **50%** for entity `nurswgvml010`.
-* Row 3.
+- Row 3.
 This rule will raise `ERROR` alert if disk usage on `/` mount point exceeds **90%** for entity `nurswgvml007`.
 Note that once a rule is matched, the default condition is not evaluated for this window, and therefore an alert will not be raised for `/` on `nurswgvml007` with disk usage of **85%**.
-* Row 4.
+- Row 4.
 Raise `ERROR` alert if disk usage exceeds **60%** for any entity in the 'disk_prod' group.
 Otherwise, raise `WARNING` alert, if disk usage is greater than **30%** for the same entities.
-* If not rule was matched, evaluate the default condition.
+- If not rule was matched, evaluate the default condition.

 ## Multiple Override Tables